radius-project/docs/docs/content/author-apps/supported-languages/bicep/bicep-infrastructure/index.md

 ---
 type: docs
-title: "Model your application infrastructure"
+title: "Model your application infrastructure in Bicep"
-linkTitle: "Model infrastucture"
+linkTitle: "Infrastructure"
 description: "Learn how to model your infrastucture in the Bicep language"
 weight: 300
 ---